rafalradx/web-app-with-form/README.md

    ```
    docker build . -t simple-web-app
    ```
-   - Run docker container with port forwarding and bound volumes:
+   - Run docker container with port forwarding and bound volume for permanent storage:
    ```
    docker run -it -v $(pwd)/storage:/app/storage -p 3000:3000 -d simple-web-app
    ```
-   This will assign your local port 3000 to container 3000 port, and mount your local 'storage' folder into /app/storage folder in container
+   This will assign your local port 3000 to container 3000 port, and mount your local 'storage' folder into /app/storage folder in container The messages send by usera are stored in storage/data.json file